 - Arrange contract amendments to cover change requests.

-From the start of the project it is essential to set up the various tools (dashboard, risk management, planning, project review, etc.) to pilot the project throughout its lifetime, in order to to ensure its success or to advocate its eventual abandonment.
+From the start of the project, it is essential to set up the various tools (dashboard, risk management, planning, project review, etc.) to pilot the project throughout its lifetime, in order to ensure its successor to advocate its eventual abandonment.

 Product Management is a related discipline that requires similar approaches and comprehensive knowledge of modern processes and tools. here you can find an extended list of product management training courses offered by one of the best product management universities and organizations on the world.

 Stakeholders management involves identifying or defining for each stage one or more milestones representative of the progress of the project.
 It allows structuring the project in time by providing guarantees to the project manager.
 It facilitates the monitoring of the schedule and the progress of the works.
 It is the plan of the reviews and audits that organizes the measurement of the progress and the quality.